Vietnam.vn - Nền tảng quảng bá Việt Nam

 Does Mr. Pita still have a chance?

-According to Thai media, police lined up outside the parliament building after news broke that Mr. Pita had been suspended from his position as a member of parliament.
-Political commentators in the country said that the decision by the Constitutional Court could trigger large street protests as the Forward Party enjoys widespread support across the country.
+According to Thai media, police lined up outside the parliament building after news of Mr. Pita's suspension.
+Political commentators said that the Constitutional Court's decision could trigger large street protests as the Forward Party enjoys widespread support across the country.

 However, the Forward Party faces many obstacles.
-In addition to legal troubles, Mr. Pita also faces strong opposition from many senators to reforming the lese majeste law – a law designed to protect the dignity of the Thai royal family, and criticism of the monarchy in this country can be punished by up to 15 years in prison.
+In addition to legal troubles, Mr. Pita also faces strong opposition from many senators to reforming the lese majeste law – a law designed to protect the sanctity of the Thai Royal Family, and criticism of the monarchy in this country can be punished by up to 15 years in prison.

-Faced with opposition from conservative lawmakers, the Forward Party formed a coalition with seven other parties, including Pheu Thai, Prachachat, Thai Sang Thai, Seri Ruam Thai, Fair, Pue Thai Rumphlang and Plung Sungkom Mai, hoping to win the necessary votes in the Thai National Assembly election.
+Facing opposition from conservative lawmakers, the Forward Party formed an alliance with seven other parties, including Pheu Thai, Prachachat, Thai Sang Thai, Seri Ruam Thai, Fair, Pue Thai Rumphlang and Plung Sungkom Mai, hoping to win the necessary number of votes in the Thai National Assembly election.

 Who will be the next candidate?